fulcrumgenomics/fgbio/README.md

 fgbio
 ====

 A set of tools to analyze genomic data with a focus on Next Generation Sequencing.
-This readme documented is mostly for developers/contributors and those attempting to build the project from source.
-Detailed user documentation is available on the [project website](http://fulcrumgenomics.github.io/fgbio/).
+This readme document is mostly for developers/contributors and those attempting to build the project from source.
+Detailed user documentation is available on the [project website](http://fulcrumgenomics.github.io/fgbio/) including [tool usage](http://fulcrumgenomics.github.io/fgbio/tools/latest) and [documentation of metrics produced](http://fulcrumgenomics.github.io/fgbio/metrics/latest).

 <!---toc start-->
   * [Goals](#goals)